bingeli1212/nitrile-preview/doc/DOC-diagram.md

     config linecolor red

-# The set-operation
+# The 'origin' command

-The 'set' command sets the following parameters for the current drawing environment.
+The 'origin' command sets the following parameters for the current drawing environment.

 + set scale <number>

   Set a scaling value for the entire viewport.

++ origin up:2
++ origin down:2
++ origin left:2
++ origin right:2
++ origin x:2
++ origin y:2
++ origin X:2
++ origin Y:2
++ origin at:&a
++ origin mark:a
-+ set origin <string> ...
++ origin reset

-  When the key is "refxy", expects a list of string arguments.
-  The argument must be in one of the following formats:
-  "left:<x>", "right:<x>", "up:<y>",
+  If it starts with "left:<x>", "right:<x>", "up:<y>",
   "down:<y>", where the distance expresses the number of grid units to move in that direction.

+  If it starts with "x:", then it expresses the distance from the left hand side of the viewport.

-  If it is "x:<x>" or "y:<y>", then it expresses the absolute x/y coordinates for the origin, where (0,0) is at the lower bottom and the top right corner is where the maximum number of viewport width and height is to be.
+  If it starts with "y:", then it expresses the distance from the bottom side of the viewport.

   If it starts with "X:", then what follows will be interpreted as expressing a number that is "x" number of unit distances from the right hand side